-Remember: Refunds are an unavoidable fact of life
+Remember: Refunds are an unavoidable fact of life.

-While dealing with refunds is inevitable, dealing with them graciously is more important.Paolo Tajani
+“While dealing with refunds is inevitable, dealing with them graciously is more important.”— Paolo Tajani | AyeCode.io

-Over time, you’ll learn to not take every refund request personally, and the sting you once felt will eventually fade.
+Over time, you’ll learn to not take every refund request personally.
+Soon, the sting you might feel will eventually fade.

 Listen to your customers and learn from them.